danielbierwirth/DropboxBrowser/Readme.md

 ## Change Log
 This project is ready for primetime use in any iOS application.
 Just follow the steps above to integrate Dropbox Browser.
 Make sure to get your app approved for Production Status from the Dropbox Team before submitting to the AppStore.
 Here are a few key changes in the project:

+**Version 4.2**
+ - Create file share links using the `loadShareLinkForFile` method.
+Added by <a href=https://github.com/ekurutepe>ekurutepe</a>.
+ - New delegate methods help create and process share links.
+Added by <a href=https://github.com/ekurutepe>ekurutepe</a>.
+ - Updated delegate names and properties.
+Now delegates have more conventional names and provide more information.
+Make sure you re-implement the updated delegate methods.
+The old ones have been marked as depreciated.
+ - Fixed a major bug where subdirectories were not loaded properly.
+Thank you <a href=https://github.com/ekurutepe>ekurutepe</a>!

 **Version 4.1**
  - DropboxBrowser now handles authentication and login with Dropbox.
 There is no need to check if the user is logged in to Dropbox before presenting the DropboxBrowser.
 If the user is not logged in, DropboxBrowser will prompt the user to do so.
 If the user opts-out of login then DropboxBrowser will dismiss itself.
 However, you may still handle login operations yourself.
  - Updated delegate names